Realife-Brahmin/Realife-Brahmin/README.md

 <tr valign="top">
 <td>

-That Julia+JuMP is ridiculously fast and easy to work with for your optimization needs.<br>
+That Julia+JuMP is ridiculously fast and easy <br>
+to work with for your optimization needs.<br>
 GitHub Pro (If you're a student, you get it for free)

 </td>